Kansas State has 3-0 start in Big 12 after 21-14 win at TCU

+FORT WORTH, Texas (AP) — Kansas State got another non-offensive touchdown and a solid performance from a true freshman quarterback in his first start against one of the Big 12’s best defensive coaches.

+That was enough for the Wildcats to improve to 3-0 in the Big 12 Conference.

-FORT WORTH, Texas (AP) — AJ Parker returned an interception 37 yards to give Kansas State another non-offensive touchdown, true freshman quarterback Will Howard ran for a score and the Wildcats improved to 3-0 in the Big 12 with a 21-14 win at TCU on Saturday.
+AJ Parker returned an interception 37 yards for a touchdown and Will Howard accounted for 203 of K-State’s 289 total yards in a 21-14 win at TCU on Saturday.

+“They pressured him quite a bit.
+I thought he did a really nice job getting us into some good checks” coach Chris Klieman said of Howard.
+“He’s going to learn and get better.
+You’re talking about a true freshman coming into TCU, and his first start is against a Gary Patterson-coached defense.
+It’s a pretty tall task, and I thought he did a great job.”

+Howard was only the fourth true freshman quarterback to start a game for the Wildcats (3-1, 3-0 Big 12), and the first since Josh Freeman in 2006.
+He was 8-of-19 passing for 117 yards with an interception and 86 yards rushing, though 80 came on one carry.

+“It was far from perfect.
+We got it done, we did what we came here to do.
+I’m excited about that,” Howard said.
+“It’s a lot better to learn from a win, than to learn from a loss, and there’s a lot of to learn from here.”

+Senior quarterback Skylar Thompson didn’t even make the trip to Fort Worth, a week after getting injured in the first half against Texas Tech.
+Howard played the second half of that game while Thompson was on the sideline out of uniform and with his arm in a sling.
+Klieman would only say afterward that Thompson wasn’t available.

-The interception return by Parker in the third quarter that made it 21-7 was the 119th non-offensive TD since 1999 for Kansas State (3-1, 3-0 Big 12).
+The interception return by Parker in the third quarter that made it 21-7 was the 119th non-offensive TD since 1999 for Kansas State.
 That is the most by any FBS team in that stretch — going into Saturday, Alabama and Virginia Tech were tied for the second-most with 108.

+With a chance to seal the game on a third-and-1 keeper with just over a minute left, Howard tripped while by himself for no gain near midfield.
+Klieman never thought about going for it since his defense was playing so well, and the punt pinned the Horned Frogs (1-2, 1-2) at their own 4.

+“You can laugh about it now that we won.
+It was a read play, I made the right read,” Howard said.
+“I couldn’t tell you what really happened.
+You know fatigued legs, and tripped up a little bit, which obviously can’t happen.”

-TCU (1-2, 1-2) had one last chance, an untimed play when the Wildcats were penalized for roughing the passer after a desperation pass by Max Duggan came up well short as time expired.
-The penalty put the ball at the K-State 39, and Duggan’s heave into a crowd in the end zone was knocked to the ground.
+TCU still had a chance to tie the game after the Wildcats were penalized for roughing the passer on a desperation pass by Max Duggan as time expired.
+The penalty put the ball at the K-State 39 for an untimed play, and Duggan’s heave into a crowd in the end zone was knocked to the ground.

-K-State had only 289 total yards, with Howard 8-of-19 passing for 117 yards with an interception and 86 yards rushing, though 80 came on one carry.
-With a chance to seal the game on a third-and-1 with just over a minute left, Howard tripped while by himself for no gain near midfield, leading to a punt that set up TCU’s final drive.

-Howard started in place of senior Skylar Thompson, who didn’t even make the trip to Fort Worth a week after getting injured in the first half against Texas Tech.
-Howard played the second half of that game while Thompson was on the sideline out of uniform and with his arm in a sling.

 Duggan was 19-of-31 passing for 154 yards, and also had a 3-yard TD run on fourth-and-goal with 3:39 left.
 Darwin Barlow, one of TCU’s freshmen running backs, had a 7-yard TD.

-Blake Lynch kicked field goals of 25 and 53 yards, the shorter kick coming after the 80-yard run on the opening drive by Howard, whose 4-yard TD run gave the Wildcats a 14-7 halftime lead after the 2-point conversion.
+Blake Lynch kicked field goals of 25 and 53 yards in the first half, the shorter kick coming after the 80-yard run on the opening drive by Howard, whose 4-yard TD run gave the Wildcats a 14-7 halftime lead after the 2-point conversion.

 POLL IMPLICATIONS

-The Wildcats could easily get into the Top 25 on Sunday for the first time this season.
+The Wildcats could get into the Top 25 on Sunday for the first time this season.
 They were the first team out of this week’s poll.

 THE TAKEAWAY